 Sydney worked for Right at Home of Greater Galveston for several years, eventually moving into office management.
 In March of 2016, Sydney and Terry, purchased their own Right at Home in North Austin.
-Sydney currently serves on the Franchise Advisory Council for the Right at Home Franchise System and is actively engaged in the community.
+Sydney serves on the Senior Leadership Council for the Right at Home Franchise System and is actively engaged in the community.
 They continue to provide the right care, for the right reasons for all clients and caregivers.

 Meet our people

 Sydney shares her reasons for opening Right at Home Round Rock and what drives her passion for home care.
 There is a depth of relationships this type of business offers both clients and their care team.
 The importance of helping people and supporting the community at large is a big part of serving others.
 Through in-home care, Right at Home Round Rock offers an empathetic helping hand to support people as they live their future.